LonamiWebs/Telethon/readthedocs/extra/basic/entities.rst

 .. note::

     You **don't** need to get the entity before using it!
 Just let the library do its job.
-Use the phone, username, ID or input entity (preferred but not necessary), whatever you already have.
+Use a phone from your contacts, username, ID or input entity (preferred but not necessary), whatever you already have.

 All methods in the :ref:`telegram-client` call `.get_input_entity()
 <telethon.client.users.UserMethods.get_input_entity>` prior